vyperlang/vyper/docs/structure-of-a-contract.rst

 An interface is a set of function definitions used to enable calls between smart contracts.
 A contract interface defines all of that contract's externally available functions.
 By importing the interface, your contract now knows how to call these functions in other contracts.

-Interfaces can be added to contracts either through inline definition, or by importing them from a seperate file.
+Interfaces can be added to contracts either through inline definition, or by importing them from a separate file.

 .. code-block:: python